NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ### Laying out and Labeling the Breakout Header

 You should label each pin of your breakout header so you’ll know which pin is connected to which signal.
-The labels should go in `tPlace`.
+The labels should go in `tPlace/SilkscreenTop`.

 You should also think about where to put the breakout header.
 Near the edge of the board is a good choice, since it will provide easy access to the pins.
 It’s not a bad idea to put silkscreen on the top and bottom for the breakout header.
 It needs to be out from under the props.